 Should I Buy A Steriliser?

 Keeping the equipment you use to feed your baby, or anything that will be going near your baby's mouth, clean is very important.
 You are advised to have a bottle steriliser for your baby's bottles, possibly being a main reason for people choosing to breastfeed, all about saving money.
 People can often think they can just hand wash the bottles, and while this does clean them, it does not kill the bacteria.
-But it can be best to know which steriliser will suit you best, we've made that choice a whole lot easier.

 These sterilisers are the most common and can be expensive but will give you the outcome you want, clean, bacteria-free bottles for your little one.
 It is important to remember that your steriliser doesn't actually CLEAN your bottles, it kills bacteria so you must clean the bottles in warm, soapy water beforehand.
 Everything your baby touches or puts near their mouth needs to be germ free.
 This Tommee Tippee steriliser is perfect for having squeaky clean bottles for your little one.